jiangsheng/jiangsheng.github.io/docs/games/frontmission/index.rst

 dual>switch>speed

-dual gives you much more exp now you can keep destroying enemy arms and legs when they are next to a supply truck for repair. switch gives 100% more dmg while speed gives only 1-3 more bullet - 20%- 60% more dmg on a 5X machine gun.
+dual gives you much more exp now you can keep destroying enemy arms and legs when they are next to a supply truck for repair. switch gives 200%, sometimes more dmg while speed gives only 1-3 more bullet - 20%- 60% more dmg on a 5X machine gun.

+Skill level and effects:
+* Dual: lv1: accuracy -50% lv2: accuracy -25% lv3 no accuracy penalty lvmax: accuracy 100%
+* Switch: lv1: activates 30% of the time lv2: 50% lv3 80% lvmax: 90%
+* Speed: activates 50% of the time lv2: 60% lv3 70% lvmax: 80%.
+Extra bullets: lv1:1,lv2:2,lv3/max:3

 short lineup in the order of damage: